Affiliate disclosure: As an Amazon Associate, we may earn commissions from qualifying Amazon.com purchases

 Loss of Control

-One of the most immediate of driving on a flat tire is the loss of control over your vehicle.
+One of the most immediate of driving on a is the loss of control over your vehicle.
 A flat tire can affect the handling and stability of your car, making it more difficult to steer and maneuver safely.
 This can be particularly dangerous in emergency situations where quick reactions are necessary to avoid accidents.

 Increased Risk of Accidents